rehf27/rehf27.github.io/_posts/2016-02-08-docker-compose-minecraft.md

 comments: true
 ---

+Running two or more Minecraft servers becomes simplified with Docker Compose, Spigot, and Bungeecord!

 ## A coming together of interests

 My kids introduced me to Minecraft a couple years back, and it really struck a nerve that propelled into borderline obsession.
 I setup a family SMP (aka Survival Multiplayer) server, and began lots of small projects with Minecraft at the center.